jashanpreet92136/blog-app/README.md

 🚧 Project Status

 Currently under active development.
-More features will be added like search, edit/delete posts, and user profiles.
+More features will be added .